Niklas Eg: Career

-Trek–Segafredo (2018–present)
+Trek–Segafredo (2018–2021)

 After signing an initial two-year contract with the team in September 2017, Eg opened the 2018 season in Australia, and was close to the top 10 in the Herald Sun Tour, where he finished 12th overall.
 Eg finished 7th on the last stage of the Abu Dhabi Tour to Jebel Hafeet, while at the Tour of Croatia, Eg finished 5th overall.
 He started the Giro d'Italia, his first Grand Tour, finishing 93rd.

 In August 2019, he was named in the startlist for the 2019 Vuelta a España.
 In August 2020, he was named in the startlist for the 2020 Tour de France.